 One of the casualties of 2021 was my newsletter edition that featured links to my favorite stories, podcasts and newsletters every so often.
 Adding the “Streaming Ratings Report” every week was enough extra work that something had to go.
 Add that lots of other newsletters curate entertainment business news better, and it made sense to focus on my strengths (data analysis and strategy) and not curation.

-…I still have some articles that over the last year I loved.
+…I still have some articles that I just loved from the last year.
 And since it is a long weekend, here is a list of a few favorites to give you some long reads for a long weekend.
 We’ll rotate “entertainment” stories with “tangential” stories.

 This article was, far and way, the best article I read in the last year.
 Seriously.